MailboxArsonist/nuxt-gdpr-cookies/README.md

-# cookies
+# Nuxt Cookie notice

-> How to install a GDPR compliant cookie bar
+> How to install a GDPR compliant cookie bar with google analytics and facebook pixel.

 ## Build Setup